zocker-160/handbrake-nvenc-docker/README.md

 Launch the HandBrake docker container with the following command:
 ```
 docker run -d -t \
 	--name=handbrake \
-    --runtime=nvidia \
 	-p 5800:5800 \
-    -v /docker/appdata/handbrake:/config:rw \
+	-v <replace/the/path>:/config:rw \
-    -v $HOME:/storage:ro \
+	-v <replace/the/path>:/storage:ro \
-    -v $HOME/HandBrake/watch:/watch:rw \
+	-v <replace/the/path>:/watch:rw \
-    -v $HOME/HandBrake/output:/output:rw \
+	-v <replace/the/path>:/output:rw \
+	--gpus all \
     zocker160/handbrake-nvenc:latest
 ```
 #### Usage

-- `--runtime=nvidia` this enables the passthrough to the GPU(s)
+- `--gpus all` this enables the passthrough to the GPU(s)
-- `/docker/appdata/handbrake`: This is where the application stores its configuration, log and any files needing persistency.
 - `Port 5800`: for WebGUI
 - `Port 5900`: for VNC client connection
+- `/config`: This is where the application stores its configuration, log and any files needing persistency.
-- `$HOME`: This location contains files from your host that need to be accessible by the application.
+- `/storage`: This location contains files from your host that need to be accessible by the application.
-- `$HOME/HandBrake/watch`: This is where videos to be automatically converted are located.
+- `/watch`: This is where videos to be automatically converted are located.
-- `$HOME/HandBrake/output`: This is where automatically converted video files are written.
+- `/output`: This is where automatically converted video files are written.

 Browse to `http://your-host-ip:5800` to access the HandBrake GUI.